jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

   (c) until the expiration of those 5 working days.
 (2B) Where the chief executive imposes any penalty under subsection (2), no action to recover that penalty shall be taken until any review of that decision under section 10A or any appeal under section 12J has been completed.
 (2C) In subsection (2), a person shall be considered to have obtained a payment or credit or advance by fraud if that person has made any statement knowing it to be false in any material particular, or has knowingly said or done anything or omitted to do or say anything for the purpose of misleading any officer concerned in the administration of this Act, for the purpose of obtaining a payment or credit or advance under this Act, as a result of which that person received that payment or credit or advance.
+Recovery from spouse or partner who makes false statement to or otherwise misleads department of excess amount beneficiary obtained
-(3) If, in the opinion of the chief executive, the spouse or partner of any beneficiary makes any false statement to or otherwise misleads any officer engaged in the administration of this Act, in relation to his or her income or other personal circumstances, as a result of which the benefit or an instalment of benefit is paid in excess of the amount to which the beneficiary is by law entitled, the amount so paid in excess may be recovered from that spouse or partner as a debt due to the Crown at the suit of the chief executive, or the excess payment may be recovered by way of deduction from any instalments of any benefit or student allowance thereafter becoming payable to that spouse or partner.
+(3) If, in the opinion of the chief executive, the spouse or partner of any beneficiary makes any false statement to or otherwise misleads any officer engaged in the administration of this Act, in relation to any matter, as a result of which the benefit or an instalment of benefit is paid in excess of the amount to which the beneficiary is by law entitled, the amount so paid in excess may be recovered from that spouse or partner as a debt due to the Crown at the suit of the chief executive, or the excess payment may be recovered by way of deduction from any instalments of any benefit or student allowance thereafter becoming payable to that spouse or partner.
+(3A) Subsection (3) enables recovery from the spouse or partner on the basis that he or she is jointly and severally liable, and therefore does not limit or affect—
+  (a) recovery under section 85A(e) or (f) and subsection (1) of this section from the beneficiary of the excess amount recoverable under subsection (3) from the beneficiary's spouse or partner; or
+  (b) any other civil or criminal liability of the beneficiary, under any other laws, in respect of that excess amount.
-(4) If on the death of any beneficiary he is found to have been disqualified for any reason, including the receipt of any income or the possession of any property, from obtaining the benefit granted to him or from obtaining a benefit of the amount granted to him, an amount, to be assessed by the chief executive, equal to the total amount paid to the beneficiary in excess of the amount (if any) to which he was by law entitled shall constitute a debt owing to the Crown by the estate of the beneficiary, and may be recovered accordingly at the suit of the chief executive.
+Recovery from estate of deceased beneficiary of excess amount beneficiary obtained (4) If on the death of any beneficiary he is found to have been disqualified for any reason, including the receipt of any income or the possession of any property, from obtaining the benefit granted to him or from obtaining a benefit of the amount granted to him, an amount, to be assessed by the chief executive, equal to the total amount paid to the beneficiary in excess of the amount (if any) to which he was by law entitled shall constitute a debt due to the Crown by the estate of the beneficiary, and may be recovered accordingly at the suit of the chief executive.
-(5) If on the death of the spouse or partner of any beneficiary it is found that for any reason, including the receipt of any income or the possession of any property by the deceased during her or his lifetime, the beneficiary has been granted a benefit to which he or she was not by law entitled or has been granted a benefit of an amount to which he or she was not by law entitled, an amount, to be assessed by the chief executive, equal to the total amount paid to the beneficiary in excess of the amount (if any) to which he or she was by law entitled shall constitute a debt owing to the Crown by the estate of the spouse or partner, and may be recovered accordingly at the suit of the chief executive.
+Recovery from estate of beneficiary's deceased spouse or partner of excess amount beneficiary obtained (5) If on the death of the spouse or partner of any beneficiary it is found that for any reason, including the receipt of any income or the possession of any property by the deceased during her or his lifetime, the beneficiary has been granted a benefit to which he or she was not by law entitled or has been granted a benefit of an amount to which he or she was not by law entitled, an amount, to be assessed by the chief executive, equal to the total amount paid to the beneficiary in excess of the amount (if any) to which he or she was by law entitled shall constitute a debt due to the Crown by the estate of the spouse or partner, and may be recovered accordingly at the suit of the chief executive.
-(6) For the purpose of determining for the purposes of subsection (4) or subsection (5) the total amount paid to a beneficiary by way of benefit in excess of the amount (if any) to which he or she was by law entitled, any property that was in the possession of the beneficiary or of the spouse or partner of the beneficiary at his or her death shall, unless in proceedings for the recovery of that excess (but subject to any decision by a District Court in any application under subsection (7)) the contrary is proved, be deemed to have been in his or her possession on such date as the chief executive determines, being not earlier than the date on which the benefit was first granted.
+Making, notice, and review of assessment of amount under subsection (4) or (5) (6) For the purpose of determining for the purposes of subsection (4) or subsection (5) the total amount paid to a beneficiary by way of benefit in excess of the amount (if any) to which he or she was by law entitled, any property that was in the possession of the beneficiary or of the spouse or partner of the beneficiary at his or her death shall, unless in proceedings for the recovery of that excess (but subject to any decision by a District Court in any application under subsection (7)) the contrary is proved, be deemed to have been in his or her possession on such date as the chief executive determines, being not earlier than the date on which the benefit was first granted.
 (7) Notice in writing of every assessment by the chief executive under subsection (4) or subsection (5) shall be served on the executor or administrator of the estate of the deceased beneficiary or, as the case may be, of the deceased spouse or partner of the beneficiary, and the executor or administrator may, within 1 month after the service of the notice, apply to a District Court to review the assessment and any decision of the chief executive under subsection (6) in relation to that assessment.
 (8) The following provisions shall apply with respect to every such application: